DeKalb County Jail, Decatur, Georgia

 May 15, 2019

-Inmate workers could also be seen on the first floor jumping and waving to protesters outside.
+Prisoner workers could also be seen on the first floor jumping and waving to protesters outside.
 At least 100 officers responded including swat teams, a bomb squad, and a helicopter.
 Four outside protesters were arrested during the protest.
 A fund was established for their bail.